gprechter/youverify/README.md

 `cd youverify`

-First, activate the python virtual environment:
+First, create a python virtual environment:

-`python3 -m venv youverify`
+`python3 -m venv venv`

+Then, activate the virtual environment any time you want to use YouVerify:

+`source venv/bin/activate`

-Next, install the dependencies:
+(ONLY the first time you install YouVerify) Next, install the dependencies:

 `python -m pip install -r requirements.txt`